International Driving Permit or License (IDP) in Dubai UAE

 - The Automobile and Touring Club UAE (ATCUAE) is the authorised issuer of IDPs in the UAE.
 The ATC UAE has offices in Abu Dhabi, Dubai and Sharjah, and also subsidiary agents authorised to issue UAE IDPs.

-- In Dubai, some RTA offices and Dubai Traffic Police departments might issue an IDP.
+- In Dubai, some RTA offices and Dubai Traffic Police departments have IDP issuing counters.

-- Bring your UAE driver's licence, about 150 dhs, and a couple of photos.
-Issuing the IDP shouldn't take more than 30-60 minutes and probably less time.
+- Bring your UAE driver's licence, about 150-200 dhs, and a couple of photos.
+Issuing the IDP should only take a few minutes.

 Online applications for an International Driving Permit in the UAE